Cats of the Clans: Plot

-In the introductory chapter, "Three Lost Travelers", the kits Mosskit, Adderkit and Blossomkit have somehow walked from their home StarClan, the place where Clan cats go when they die, to Rock's home, in the far unknown.
+In the introductory chapter, "Three Lost Travelers", the kits Mosskit, Adderkit and Blossomkit have wandered from their home in StarClan, the afterlife of Clan cats, to Rock's home, in the far unknown.
 Rock tells the three that they did not live long enough to learn about their Clanmates, so he will answer their questions about the cats they left behind.
 Rock describes himself as "the keeper of the world beneath the one your former Clanmates walk."

 The remainder of the book consists of Rock's stories about each Clan, and descriptions of various cats within the Clans.
 Rock describes major events in the cats' lives, and often comments on why the cat is special or acted as they did.
 There are also stories about a few cats from the Tribe of Rushing Water, SkyClan, and BloodClan in addition to some loners and kittypets.

 Although Rock, as the narrator, claims neutrality, the book does not treat each Clan equally, devoting more space to ThunderClan cats.
 This is to be expected, as during the time when the book was published, ThunderClan was the only Clan to have been written as a main Clan.